DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/faqs.md

 **For traditional shared storage**

-For stateful applications, StatefulSet deploys the replicated replicas to different nodes to distribute the workload, but creates a corresponding PV volume for each Pod replica.
+StatefulSet deploys the replicated replicas to different nodes to distribute the workload, but creates a corresponding PV volume for each Pod replica.
 Only when the number of replicas exceeds the number of worker nodes will multiple replicas be on the same node.

-For stateless applications, Deployment deploys the replicated replicas to different nodes to distribute the workload, and all Pods share one PV volume (currently only NFS is supported).
+Deployment deploys the replicated replicas to different nodes to distribute the workload, and all Pods share one PV volume (currently only NFS is supported).
 Only when the number of replicas exceeds the number of worker nodes will multiple replicas be on the same node.
 For block storage, since the volumes cannot be shared, it is recommended to use a single replica.

 **Question 4: How to handle the error when viewing LocalStorageNode?**